awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 The following examples show ways to iterate over the objects returned in the response instead of the pages of the response.
 Similar to the synchronous result, the asynchronous result class has a method to interact with the underlying item collection.
-The return type of the convenience method will be a publisher that can be used to request items across all pages.
+The return type of the convenience method is a publisher that can be used to request items across all pages.

 Use a Subscriber